-How do you know if a lawyer is a good criminal defense attorney?
+How do you know if a criminal defense attorney is good?

 It’s quite common for people to seriously question if a criminal defense lawyer is the best person to be handling the defense of their felony or misdemeanor charge in Michigan.
 Oakland, Wayne and Macomb Counties have a multitude of lawyers with a wide range of skill, effectiveness, and aggressiveness.
 Choosing a great criminal defense attorney will greatly increase your chances of staying out of jail, avoiding a conviction or preventing a probation violation.
 Since I have been active as a criminal defense attorney throughout Michigan for many years, I have taken away some key thoughts about what makes a good criminal defense attorney.